csjcode/code-snapshot-llm/README.md

 3.  **I always copy-paste a small substring** (ie. 5 characters) of a secret from.env.local and **do a "find" search in the code snapshot text file**, just to double-check, before I submit the text code snapshot to an LLM,

 ⚠️ **Use this code carefully, the output file could have sensitive info if you do not exclude it, or if there is an error.
 Never include files/directories with sensitive info, PII (private user info), company/private info, passwords or secret/API keys, etc. *You are responsible to double check output data****, it could include sensitive info in the codebase output file that you must manually check/remove. *

+⚠️ It attempts to use the .gitignore file but it may fail for a variety of reasons, so you must validate that it is working as expected and no sensitive info is added.
+You should still add secret/private files to the isExcluded section earlier in the file, as an added precaution.
+There's no guarantee any of this works all the time, I've not tested it on a large-scale, so manually confirm its working as intended.

 See https://opensource.org/license/mit